 Scholarship Coverage

-Young Professionals Program provide the recipient with the following benefits:
+The Young Professionals Program provides the recipient with the following benefits:

-- Salary: As an entry-level professional in the WBG, Young Professionals are offered an internationally competitive salary, based on their education and professional experience.
+- Salary: As entry-level professionals in the WBG, Young Professionals are offered an internationally competitive salary, based on their education and professional experience.

 - Mobility Premium: A financial benefit is provided for a fixed period to cover expenses associated with being an expatriate staff member, based on family size and nationality.
 This benefit is not available for U.S. citizens and U.S. permanent residents.